 - if the thyroid gland has been removed or has not worked, as the iodine tablet protects a functional thyroid gland and is therefore of no use.

 Side effects of potassium iodide are very rare.
 If you have thyroid disease, caution is advised, as some thyroid diseases are associated with a higher risk of side effects.
 If necessary, talk to your treating physician about taking iodine tablets.
 The protective role of potassium iodide on the thyroid gland is limited in patients with hypothyroidism receiving thyroxine or other thyroid hormones.
 If the hypothyroidism is mild and part of the thyroid gland is functioning, an iodine tablet can be taken according to the instructions of the authority.

-A previous hypersensitivity reaction caused by an iodine substitute does not prevent the use of iodine tablets, as the substance that caused the reaction is likely to be a substance other than iodine.
+A previous hypersensitivity reaction caused by contrasting agent that contains iodine does not prevent the use of iodine tablets, as the substance that caused the reaction is likely to be a substance other than iodine.
 Iodine is an essential nutrient for humans, found in dairy products, eggs, and fish, and it is also added to table salt and cereal products.